 Favourite Memory – Trümmelbach Falls in Lauterbrunnen Valley was the most powerful and impressive waterfall I have – and will probably ever see.
 This waterfall carries the meltwater from the Jungfrau glaciers all the way down to the valley.
 20,000 litres of water falls from the mountains every second, all of which is viewable from underground on platforms and pathways.

 Not only is the waterfall impressive, but the views from its location are also breathtaking too.

 Zurich – Switzerland

 Only one night was spent in Zurich, but this city is one that is frequently named the most liveable city in the world.
-To be honest, the only reason we decided to stay here was that of our connection to Amsterdam.
+To be honest, the only reason we decided to stay here was our connection to Amsterdam.